roosemberth/karuiwm/README.md

 	make valphyr

-Alternatively, `make run` will launch karuiwm normally, however it is discouraged to run from within an existing X session, as it may cause an X hickup.
+Alternatively, `make run` will launch karuiwm normally, however it is discouraged to run from within an existing X session, as it will likely cause an X hickup.

 See the [doc](doc) folder for the documentation.